Talisa Technologies

 If you want the bigger picture on how Xiaomi, Redmi and POCO fit together as brands, and why they have become such a dominant force in Kenya's smartphone market, our guide on the rise of Redmi, POCO and China's phone giant is a good place to start.

-Redmi has officially confirmed that the Note 17 series will debut in China on July 14, alongside a milestone announcement that the Note family has now sold over 500 million units globally in twelve years.
-Global availability, including for markets like Kenya, typically follows a few months after the China launch, so realistically we are looking at a wider rollout later in the year.
+Redmi launched the Note 17 series in China on July 14, 2026, alongside a milestone announcement that the Note family has now sold over 500 million units globally in twelve years.
+That is a strong signal of how much weight this budget line carries for Xiaomi, and why it keeps investing in the series rather than letting it fade into a generic mid ranger.

-Rumoured Redmi Note 17 Lineup and Specs
+Confirmed Redmi Note 17 Series Specs

 Redmi Note 17 (standard model)

-• 6.83 inch flat OLED display with 1.5K resolution
+• 7 inch 1.5K OLED display with 120Hz refresh rate

-• 9,000mAh battery with 67W fast charging
+• 8,000mAh battery with 45W fast charging

-• 50MP main camera
+• 50MP main camera, 8MP front camera

-• Improved dust and water resistance
+• IP65 dust and water resistance

 Redmi Note 17 Pro

-• Same 1.5K flat display
+• Same 1.5K display, tipped for a flat panel

 • MediaTek Dimensity 7500 chipset